saralstalin/SaralSQL/README.md

 # SaralSQL : SQL Language Features (Preview)

-This VS Code extension adds basic **Language Server Protocol (LSP)** features for working with SQL code.
+This VS Code extension adds **Language Server Protocol (LSP)** features for working with SQL code.
 It is fast and lightweight, works on plain `.sql` files, and does **not** require a database connection.

-It uses a regex-based indexer instead of a full SQL parser — so results won’t be perfect in every scenario, but it provides a solid, practical foundation for SQL development in VS Code.
+It combines a **regex-based indexer** (for speed and responsiveness) with a **lightweight SQL parser (node-sql-parser)** for more accurate context.
+The goal is practical productivity — not perfect SQL understanding.

 ---